cloudstateio/cloudstate/README.md

 * **Ingress** - This can be Istio, Knative, or just regular ClusterIP service communication in Kubernetes.
 Whatever service approach is used, CloudState expects traffic to be load balanced across its pods randomly and evenly.
 * **Akka Sidecar** - This sidecar is injected by the CloudState operator.
 All requests go through it.
 The sidecars of a single CloudState service form a cluster, communicating directly with each other using Akka remoting.
 This cluster, and the communication links between the sidecars, allows for sharding and replication of state, along with addressed P2P messaging between pods.
 * **Code** - This is the function implemented by the developer.
 It can be written in any language that supports gRPC.
 The Akka sidecars communicate with the user functions using a predefined gRPC protocol.
 This protocol carries both incoming requests and outgoing responses, as well as messages conveying the current state of the system.
 Typically, CloudState will provide support libraries for each language that adapt the gRPC protocol to an idiomatic API for that language.
-* **Distributed Datastore** - When a service needs to persist state, such as when implementing Event Sourced entities, this state will be persisted to a distributed datastore.
+* **Distributed Datastore** - When a service needs to persist state (such as when implementing Event Sourced entities), this state will be persisted to a distributed datastore.
 It is important to note, the user code does not interact directly with the datastore - it interacts with the Akka sidecars, and the Akka sidecars communicate with the datastore.
-This way, all database communication can be directly managed and monitored by the Akka sidecar, and because this is done so through the provision of high level patterns, assumptions can be made that allow the sidecars to safely cache, shard and replicate data across the cluster.
+This way, all database communication can be directly managed and monitored by the Akka sidecar.
+And since this is done through the provision of high level patterns, assumptions can be made that allow the sidecars to safely cache, shard, and replicate data across the cluster.

 ### Common Intermediate Representation

 The gRPC protocol spoken between the Akka sidecar and the user code is a Common Intermediate Representation (IR) as defined by Hellerstein et. al. in [Serverless Computing: One Step Forward, Two Steps Back](http://cidrdb.org/cidr2019/papers/p119-hellerstein-cidr19.pdf).
 This is used to allow user functions to take advantage of the features afforded by distributed systems technologies such as Akka, without needing to be written in the same language as those technologies.
 The protocol also allows the sidecar to be implemented using any technology, not just Akka.
 CloudState's Akka based implementation is provided as a reference implementation.

-There are two parts to the IR.
-The first is discovery.
-This is where a user function declares what services it wishes to expose, and what stateful features it needs those services to be enriched with.
+* There are two parts to the IR.

+* The first is **discovery:** This is where a user function declares what services it wishes to expose, and what stateful features it needs those services to be enriched with.
 This is done by the sidecar making a call on the user function, using the IR protocol, to request a descriptor that describes it.
 This descriptor contains a serialized protobuf definition of the services that the user function wishes to expose.
 Each service is declared to have a particular entity type, supported types include Event Sourcing and CRDTs.

-The second part of the IR is a pluggable entity type protocol.
-Each entity type defines its own gRPC protocol for communicating between the sidecar and the user function.
+* The second part of the IR is **a pluggable entity type protocol:** Each entity type defines its own gRPC protocol for communicating between the sidecar and the user function.
 Here is a snippet of the event sourcing protocol:

 ```proto
 service EventSourced {